-Archbishop Ilsley is a Catholic School and is boastfully proud to be so!
-Whilst you are not 'asked' to engage in this course, it is also important to make clear that it is not designed to force faith or 'received wisdom' upon you, or to be burdensome.
+Archbishop IIsley is a Catholic School and is boastfully proud to be so!
+Whilst students are not 'asked' to engage in this course, it is also important to make clear that it is not designed to force faith or 'received wisdom' upon students, or to be burdensome.

-Over the next two years, the aim is purely to encourage you to look at the world and its many issues through the lens of Catholic history.
-Hopefully, you can appreciate the serious level of academia and social action that goes into the Church's engagement with the world around.
-In CoRE lessons, you will always have the opportunity to ask questions and, at times, spark debate etc.
+Over the next two years, the aim is purely to encourage our students to look at the world and its many issues through the lens of Catholic history.
+Hopefully, they can appreciate the serious level of academia and social action that goes into the Church's engagement with the world around.
+In CoRE lessons, students will always have the opportunity to ask questions and, at times, spark debate etc.